Clark Paulsen, Division Chief

 Overtime Meals and Call Back Mileage

 An employee may claim an overtime meal when he or she is required to work before or after a regularly scheduled workday and cannot be expected to return home for a meal.
-The amount allowed for an overtime meal is the actual expense not to exceed the maximums prescribed in the bargaining unit contracts and Department of Personnel Administration Regulations.
+The amount allowed for an overtime meal is the actual expense not to exceed the maximums prescribed in the bargaining unit contracts and the California Code of Regulations (CCR).

 To be eligible for an overtime meal allowance on a holiday or regular day off, an employee must work the total number of hours in his or her regular work shift plus two additional hours.
 For example, if the regular work shift is eight hours, the employee must work ten hours to qualify for an overtime meal; if the regular work shift is nine hours, the employee must work eleven hours to qualify; etc.